samjones00/docs/docs/_documentation/Templates-Overview.md

 ServiceStack has its strong foundations as a Web and MQ Services framework whose [easy and versatile HTML support](http://razor.servicestack.net/) makes it the ideal services framework to create Backend Systems and Web APIs, Websites, Single Page Apps, Windows Services, Self-Hosting Console Apps and Rich OSX and Winforms Desktop Apps.

-## web new
+## x new

-All ServiceStack Project Templates can be found and installed using the [web new](/web-new) .NET Core tool that can be installed with:
+All ServiceStack Project Templates can be found and installed using the [x new](/web-new) .NET Core tool that can be installed with:

-    $ dotnet tool install --global web
+    $ dotnet tool install --global x

-Then run `web new` to view the list of available project templates:
+Then run `x new` to view the list of available project templates:

-    $ web new
+    $ x new

 To upgrade to the latest version, run:

-    $ dotnet tool update -g web
+    $ dotnet tool update -g x

 #### dotnet-new